fresns/docs/language-pack/en.md

     "accountConnectCreateNew": "No account, create a new account", "accountLogout": "Logout Account",
     "accountDelete": "Delete Account",
-    "accountApplyDelete": "Apply Delete Account",
+    "accountDeleteDesc": "Deleting an account requires an account verification code that must be associated with an email address or mobile phone number to work.", "accountApplyDelete": "Apply Delete Account",
     "accountWaitDelete": "Delete account wait execution",
     "accountRecallDelete": "Recall Delete Account",